 Before you start painting, open windows or set up fans to encourage adequate ventilation in the room throughout the project.

 Step 4 - Plan the Project

 You’ll need to put some thought into how you’re going to complete this project.
 You’ll be most effective in making these improvements to a paint job by using the same applicator as what was originally used.
-For instance, use a brush if that’s what was used last time or a roller if that was previously the tool of choice.
+For instance, use a brush if that’s what was used last time or a roller if that was previously the tool of choice (however, don't want to use the exact same roller unless you wrapped it in plastic to keep the paint from drying).
 You may want to choose a small roller if that’s what you’ll be using, as it’ll make it easier to apply paint to smaller areas.

 Step 5 - Prep the Surface